UFC 259: Blachowicz vs. Adesanya | Event Profile, Full Results & Legacy

 🏆 Main Event: Jan Blachowicz (c) vs. Israel Adesanya — UFC Light Heavyweight Championship (205 lbs)

-🦀 Featherweight Title: Amanda Nunes (c) def.
-Megan Anderson via Submission (armbar) — R1, 2:03 — Women's Featherweight Title
+🥇 Women's Featherweight Title: Amanda Nunes (c) def.
+Megan Anderson via Submission (armbar) — R1, 2:03

 The Build-Up

 Israel Adesanya entered 20-0 in his MMA career and was coming off the most dominant performance of his championship reign at UFC 253.
-The move up to light heavyweight was framed as a chance to make history — only Conor McGregor, Daniel Cormier, Henry Cejudo, and Amanda Nunes had won UFC titles in two divisions, and Adesanya had publicly stated his desire to join that group.
+The move up to light heavyweight was framed as a chance to make history.
 He weighed in at 200.5 lbs for the fight; Blachowicz weighed in at 205.
 The two-and-a-half-pound differential at the championship level was significant.

 Jan Blachowicz, 38, had won the vacant light-heavyweight title at UFC 253 in September 2020 by TKO'ing Dominick Reyes.
-He had been 27-9 entering the title win and was on a four-fight win streak that had included a 2019 Performance bonus over Luke Rockhold.
 He was the +180 underdog — the largest favourite Adesanya had faced as a UFC challenger.

 Main Event: Blachowicz vs. Adesanya

 Through three rounds, the fight was close.
-Adesanya controlled distance with the kicking game he had perfected at middleweight — leg kicks, side kicks to the body, the occasional cross.
+Adesanya controlled distance with the kicking game he had perfected at middleweight.
 Blachowicz absorbed the offence, kept walking forward, and started planting his back foot to threaten the takedown.
 By the end of round three, neither man had landed a fight-changing shot.

 Round four changed everything.
 Blachowicz scored a takedown at 1:25 of the round and held Adesanya down for over three minutes.
-The challenger had no answer for the size and strength differential on the canvas; he could not escape, could not threaten a submission, and could not generate offence from his back.
-The judges scored the round 10-8 across the board for Blachowicz.
+The challenger had no answer for the size and strength differential on the canvas.
+The judges scored the round 10-8 for Blachowicz.

 Round five was a mirror.
 Blachowicz scored a second takedown and rode out the round on top.
-Adesanya — visibly exhausted from the cardio cost of fighting at 205 — could not stop the second takedown either.
-The final scorecards: 49-46, 49-45, 49-46 for Blachowicz.
+The final scorecards: 49-46, 49-45, 49-45 for Blachowicz.
 The Pole had successfully defended the light-heavyweight title; Adesanya had taken the first MMA loss of his career.

 In his post-fight interview, Adesanya was gracious: "I came up here to challenge myself.
 I didn't get it done.
 I take my hat off to Jan."
 Blachowicz simply held up the belt: "Legendary Polish power.
 I told you."
 Adesanya would return to middleweight after the loss; his next fight (UFC 263, June 2021) was a successful third defense of the middleweight title against Marvin Vettori.
 He would not move up to 205 again.

 Through three rounds, Petr Yan was winning.
 He had outboxed Aljamain Sterling in the striking exchanges, defended the takedown attempts, and built a 30-26 lead across the scorecards.
-Sterling had been dropped twice and was visibly hurt; the Russian was on the brink of finishing him.
+Sterling had been dropped twice and was visibly hurt.

 At 4:29 of round four, Sterling was on his hands and knees against the cage, recovering from a body shot.
 Yan stepped forward, switched his stance, and threw a flying knee directly to Sterling's head.
 The strike was illegal: under the Unified Rules, knees to a grounded opponent are prohibited.
 Sterling fell forward, holding his head, clearly unable to continue.

 Referee Mark Smith called the time.
-After five minutes of medical examination, Sterling was deemed unable to continue.
-The decision — to score the result as a disqualification rather than a no-contest — fell to Smith and the cage-side physician.
+After medical examination, Sterling was deemed unable to continue.
 The DQ was awarded; Sterling claimed the title via DQ in 4:29 of round four.
 It was the first UFC championship change by disqualification in promotion history.

 The aftermath was immediate.
 Sterling was carried out of the cage on a stretcher.
-Yan apologised in his post-fight interview but maintained the knee had been a mistake — he had thought Sterling was no longer grounded.
-The two would rematch at UFC 273 in April 2022, with Sterling winning by split decision in a five-round war.
-They would meet a third time at UFC 280 in October 2022; Sterling won by submission.
+Yan apologised but maintained the knee had been a mistake.
+The two would rematch at UFC 273 in April 2022, with Sterling winning by split decision.
+They met a third time at UFC 280 in October 2022; Sterling won by submission.
 Final ledger: 2-1 Sterling (1-0 by DQ, 1-0 by SD, 1-0 by submission).

 Full Results